matixezor/fresh-gelato-api/README.md

 Use ` python manage.py createsuper ` to create your admin account. <br/>
 Use ` python manage.py runserver ` to run the server locally.
 ## API endpoints
+To attach token to the request, add a header: ` Authorization: JWT {token} `
 * api/token-auth/
   * Methods:
     * POST